barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 }
 ```

-This is perfectly fine Rust code and the compiler will not break our code simply by making
+This is perfectly fine Rust code and the compiler will not break our code by making
-assumptions about what the pointers can and can't point to.
+assumptions about what the pointers can or can't point to.
 Again, it would not
 be very helpful to frame this as circumventing the borrow checker, because the same
 thing could be said about the broken code futher above.
 We have now stepped into unsafe land
 and there is things we can do in unsafe land that we cannot simply do in safe
 land.
 If you only think of the part where we are "circumventing" the borrow
 checker both code snippets would be equivalent, but they are not.
-So unsafe code
+Using unsafe
-should not be judged on whether it circumvents the borrow checker, which is actually
+code to express things we cannot express in safe Rust is one of the major
-the major use case of unsafe in this article .
-It makes
+usecases of unsafe.
+Using unsafe code to make safe language constructs behave
-sense to see as unsafe as a gateway into a special part of the language where
+in ways that they are not allowed to is an abuse.

-we have to be very careful how to interact with the safe part of the language.
+So one of the lessons for me was to learn to use unsafe constructs more comfortably

-While we can surely write broken code inside the unsafe block above, one particular danger is at the
+and not try to weasel my way back into safe constructs as soon as possible.
-border when transitioning back to safe language constructs.
-I've found the ergonomics
+However, I've found the ergonomics of using unsafe constructs (such as pointers)
-of using unsafe constructs (such as pointers) much more cumbersome than using
+much more cumbersome than using safe language constructs (such as references)
-safe language constructs (such as references) and that makes it very tempting
+and that makes it very tempting to cross the border prematurely and write
-to cross the border prematurely and write broken code.
-Let's take a look how
+broken code.
+Let's take a look how all of this applies to our in place
-all of this applies to our in place transformation problem.
+mapping problem.

 # The Transformative Unsafe Journey